 #IAmrx #next2019 Jeannie Walters, Founder & CEO, Experience Investigators, talks all about what’s next in #CX at this morning’s @InsightsMRX keynote through creativity, dialogue, journey mapping, service blueprinting, and understanding. pic.twitter.com/q6FifjwYnO— Arundati Dandapani (@itadnura) June 14, 2019

 Customer Experience or CX is a weird combination of the head and heart, began Jeannie Walters, CEO, Experience Investigators.
 There is a lot of cognitive dissonance (we say one thing, do another) and we have to be aware of our own limitations.
 Values are deeply held beliefs tied to emotions that power memory structures.
 It takes twelve positive experiences to overcome a negative one, she said.
 Part of the reason why CX is so challenging is that the brain is constantly seeking negative stimulus.
-Give everyone you pass a mental compliment, as an exercise in CX, and see how long it endures, she challenged.
+Give everyone you pass by a mental compliment, as an exercise in CX, and see how long it endures, she challenged.

 Expectation setting creates better customer experience.
 CX means growth.
 Perception and feeling are all what CX is about: awareness, consideration, selection.
 Comparison shopping.
 CX is both a sprint and marathon, you do it for the short term and the long term.

 Journey mapping has become robust with the ability to quantify quality and measure emotional peaks and valleys.
 Understanding moments that matter and the surrounding context is key to better CX.
 Service blueprinting is another way to understand the backstage and behind-the-scenes for the organizational structure.